What Monosemantic Features Look Like

 The answer requires systematic inspection.
 A feature is not interpretable just because it exists in the SAE's latent space.
 It is interpretable when a human can examine the inputs that activate it and state a coherent rule that predicts its behavior.
 The tooling and methodology for this inspection are the subject of this article.

-When Bricken et al. examined their SAE features, they found remarkably specific and coherent responses [2]Towards Monosemanticity: Decomposing Language Models With Dictionary Learning
+Some of Bricken et al.'s inspected SAE latents had unusually coherent activation sets [2]Towards Monosemanticity: Decomposing Language Models With Dictionary Learning

 Bricken, T., Templeton, A., Batson, J., et al.